-Workgroup Bridge Status

-Status Enable or disable Workgroup Bridge function.

-Before configuring Workgroup Bridge, make sure all devices in Workgroup Bridge have the following identical settings.
+Data - Workgro Data - Workgroup Bridge Screen Workgroup Bridge Radio Select the desired radio from the list.
+Radio 1 is for 2.4 GHz, and Radio 2 is for 5 GHz.
+Workgroup Brid dge Status Status Enable or disable Workgroup Bridge function.
+Workgroup Bridge can only be enabled on one radio at a time when VLAN function is disabled Before configuring Workgroup Bridge, make sure all devices in Workgroup Bridge have the following identical settings. • Radio • IEEE 802.11 Mode Channel Bandwidth Channel (Auto is not recommended)

-• Radio

-• IEEE 802.11 Mode

-Channel Bandwidth

-Channel (Auto is not recommended)
+Infrastructure Client Interface

-Infrastructure CI ient Interface SSID Enter the name of the SSID to which Workgroup Bridge will connect.
+SSID Enter the name of the SSID to which Workgroup Bridge will connect.
 Click Site Survey button to choose from the list.
 It's necessary for Workgroup Bridge to connect to remote access point.

 Remote MAC Address Normally, Workgroup Bridge connects to a remote access point by matching SSID.
 When more than one remote access point have the same SSID, Workgroup Bridge can connect to different remote access points.

 Optional: You can specify the MAC address of the remote access point to limit Workgroup Bridge's connection to a specific remote access point.

 The format is xx:xx:xx:xx:xx.

-VLAN ID Enter the VLAN ID for Workgroup Bridge.
-When VLAN function is enabled, Workgroup Bridge only forwards packets with specified VLAN to remote access points.
-The list is only applicable when VLAN function is enabled.
-Security Mode Select the desired mode from the list. - Disabled WPA-Personal WPA2-Personal
+Security Mode Select the desired mode from the list.

+• Disabled

+WPA-Personal

+WPA2-Personal